 A Capture The Flag (CTF) competition challenges you to solve security puzzles to find hidden "flags," which are typically strings like picoCTF{example_flag_here}.
 Each challenge teaches a specific concept: decrypting messages, exploiting web vulnerabilities, analyzing files, or reverse engineering programs.

 CTFs are how many security professionals first learned to hack.
 They provide safe, legal environments to practice offensive techniques that would be illegal to try on real systems.
+PicoCTF runs in the "jeopardy" format: a board of independent challenges, each worth points, that you can attempt in any order.
+There is no opponent to attack and no shared scoreboard you can sabotage, which is exactly what you want when you are still learning what a flag even looks like.

-๐ก Why PicoCTF stands out: Most CTF platforms throw you into challenges expecting you already know the basics.
+π‘ Why PicoCTF stands out: Most CTF platforms throw you into challenges expecting you already know the basics.
 PicoCTF actually teaches you those basics first.
 It's the difference between a class that assumes prerequisites and one that starts from scratch.

-๐ PicoCTF Challenge Categories
+π PicoCTF Challenge Categories

-๐ฅ๏ธ General Skills
+π₯οΈ General Skills

 Start here.
 Linux command line basics, file handling, scripting, and tool usage.
 These fundamentals are prerequisites for everything else.